angelyna/mongoHeadlines/README.md

 * [request NPM Package](https://www.npmjs.com/package/request)

 Run `npm init`.
 When finished, install and save these npm packages.
 This shall return the PORT: 3000.
 Then, run the app in your local browser @ http://localhost:3000/ .
-Alternatively, access this app in HEROKU @
+Alternatively, access this app in Heroku @
 [headlinesBankofCanada](https://headlinesbankofcanada.herokuapp.com/)